 The History of Aggregate

 Local sites were developed to supply the rapidly growing Lower Mainland with aggregate and cement manufacturing products.
-The readily available materials meant that structures could be constructed rapidly and economically.
-As the industrial and manufacturing hubs spread out further into other areas of the province the need for aggregate building materials increased, triggering exploration for new supply areas and other minerals.
+The readily available materials meant that infrastructure could be constructed rapidly and economically.
+As the industrial and manufacturing hubs spread out further into other areas of the province, the demand for aggregate building materials increased, triggering exploration for new supply areas and other minerals.

 The two oldest commercial buildings in Vancouver were built after the fire of 1886: the Ferguson Block at No. 2 Powell Street and the Byrne Building, located across the street at Water and Carrall, the site of Gassy Jack’s original saloon.

 Today, we are able to create and build towering structures with steel and concrete that were unimaginable 100 years ago using aggregate as a key part of construction.
 Advancements in metallurgy and concrete formulations have advanced our ability to build complex, lasting structures.
 Quality aggregates are the foundation of modern and historical building and architectural accomplishments.